tik9/apps/motivation.md

 My salary expectation is negotiable and I am flexible regarding it.
 The job matters, not the money.

-Currently I am working on an IT project (second level support for windows) for a german car company in a remote environment on O365 migration, MS Teams and Cisco VPN products support.
+Currently I am working on an IT project (second level support for Windows) for a german car company in a remote environment on Windows and O365 problems and Software deployment.

 I can start as soon as needed.